nest/nestml/README.md

 | store_log | boolean | False |
 | dev | boolean | False |

-where no values provided indicates the same behavior as listed for default values in arguments [table](#table_args).
+No values provided indicates the same behavior as listed for default values in the [command-line arguments table](#table_args).
 If no errors occur, the output will be generated to the specified target directory.
 In order to avoid an execution of all required module-installation routines by hand, PyNestML features a function for an installation of NEST models directly into NEST:
 ```py
 install_nest(models_path, nest_path)
 ```